copy a (sub-)project as "non-admin" user

 But this is still offline (while only for 0.x version).I can imagine that both features has the same logic (for verify permission).

-#2 Updated by Christian Buczek almost 5 years ago
+#2 Updated by Christian Buczek about 5 years ago

 I got a dirty workaround which works for me: